nineslop/MathPC/README.md

 This project is open-source and available under the MIT License.

 ### Key Updates:
-1. **Physics Constants**: The program now includes a set of essential physical constants, such as the speed of light, gravitational constant, Planck's constant, and more.
-These are available in the `physics_constants.h` file for scientific calculations.
+1. **Physics Constants**: The program now includes important physical constants, such as the speed of light, gravitational constant, and Planck's constant, which are stored in the physics_constants.h file.
+These constants are useful for scientific and advanced calculations involving fundamental physical properties.

-2. **Physics Module**: A new **Physics** module has been added, with the implementation of fundamental mechanics formulas in the files `physics.cpp` and `physics.h`.
-This includes the following functionalities:
+2. **Physics Module**: Physics has been rewritten, the formulas changed and made more understandable

-   - **Speed and Time Calculations**: Functions to calculate path, time, and speed based on known variables.
+   **Kinematics**
+      - 2.1 Uniform Motion:
+         - Displacement, Time, and Speed: Functions for calculating the displacement (s), time (t), and speed (v) in cases of uniform (constant) motion.
+These are based on the simple equation s=v⋅ts=v⋅t, where vv is velocity, and tt is time.
+The time and displacement can also be computed from the other two known variables.

+         - Key Formula:
+          $$s = v * t$$

+      - 2.2 Uniformly Accelerated Motion:
+         - Velocity, Displacement, Initial Velocity, and Acceleration: Functions for solving problems where motion is uniformly accelerated, using the well-known kinematic equations:

+         - Key Formula:
+          $$v=v_0​+a*t$$
+          $$s = v_0 * t + \frac12 * a * t^2$$
+          $$v^2 = v_0^2$$
+         - These formulas allow you to compute the final velocity $v$, displacement $s$, or acceleration aa from the known quantities like initial velocity $v_0$​, time $t$, and acceleration.

+      - 2.3 Solving Equations Relating Velocity, Acceleration, and Displacement:
+         - The module provides various equations that link velocity, initial velocity, acceleration, and displacement.
+For example:

+         - Equation 1: $v = \sqrt{v_0^2 - 2 * a * s}$ (used for finding final velocity given initial velocity, acceleration, and displacement).

+         - Equation 2: $s = \frac{v^2 - v_0^2}{2 \cdot a}$ (used for finding displacement with known velocities and acceleration).

+   **Dynamics**
+      - 2.4 Newton's Second Law:
+         - Force, Mass, and Acceleration: The module allows the application of Newton's Second Law of Motion $(F=m⋅a)$ to calculate force $(F)$, mass $(m)$, or acceleration $(a)$ when two of the quantities are known.
+This enables solving problems involving the forces acting on objects.

+         - Key Formula:
+          $$F = m * a$$

+         - The module also includes separate functions for calculating mass from force and acceleration and acceleration from force and mass.

+      - 2.5 Mass and Acceleration Calculations:
+         - With this feature, you can compute the mass of an object when the force and acceleration are known, or calculate the acceleration if you know the force and mass.
+These functions can be used for solving dynamic motion problems where external forces are involved.

-   - **Acceleration and Velocity Change**: Functions to calculate acceleration, velocity change, and time change.
+   - **Motion and Velocity Relationships**
-   - **Newton's Second Law (Force)**: Functions for calculating force, mass, and acceleration using Newton’s second law (F = ma).
-   - **Work and Force Calculations**: Functions to calculate work, force, and distance based on the work-energy principle, incorporating angles for work done (A = F * s * cos(α)).

-   The new **Physics** functions can be used to solve various mechanics-related problems, such as finding the time it takes to travel a distance, the force needed for acceleration, and the work done by a force over a given distance with an angle.
+      - 2.6 Relationship Between Velocity, Initial Velocity, Acceleration, and Displacement:
+         - The module derives relationships between key quantities such as velocity $(v)$, initial velocity $(v_0​)$, acceleration $(a)$, and displacement $(s)$.
+These relationships are essential for solving a variety of kinematic and dynamic problems.

+         - Examples include:
+            - $v = \sqrt{v_0^2 - 2 \cdot a \cdot s}$ (to find velocity in cases where you have acceleration and displacement).
+            - $v_0 = \sqrt{v^2 - 2 \cdot a \cdot s}$ (to find initial velocity).
+            - $s = \frac{v^2 - v_0^2}{2 \cdot a}$ (to find displacement with known initial and final velocities).

+      - 2.7 Advanced Motion Equations:
+         - Terminal Velocity: The module can calculate terminal velocity in situations where an object is subject to forces like drag, and its acceleration decreases to zero due to opposing forces.
+The formulas for terminal velocity $v_{\text{terminal}} = \sqrt{2 \cdot m \cdot g / c}$ are implemented for use in such calculations.

+3. **User Interface (Menu)**: The menu structure provides a range of options to calculate various physical quantities.
+Each menu option corresponds to a different formula or method for calculating a specific aspect of mechanics, from basic kinematic equations to more complex force, acceleration, and work-related problems.

+4. **Error Handling**: Improved error handling has been added throughout the functions to ensure that invalid inputs or calculations that result in "NaN" or "infinity" are flagged.
+This ensures more robust and user-friendly interactions, especially when working with real-world values.

 ```